Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 The [mokens.io user interface](https://mokens.io) mints new mokens by calling the `mint` function directly.

-The advantage of the `mint` function is that it is easier and simpler to use.

 #### The `contractMint` Function
 ```solidity
 /// @param _tokenOwner The Ethereum address that will own the newly minted moken.